Wilkinsburg Police Department

 This year’s academy will begin on Monday, July 16, 2018 through Friday, July 27, 2018.

 The Police Department is active in helping residents form Block Clubs.
 In one such initiative, the Police meet on a regular basis with the residents of Douglass Plaza and Wood Street Towers.
 There is a block watch meeting on the 3rd Tuesday of every month at 10am in the Wilkinsburg Police Department.
 For more information about Block Clubs in Wilkinsburg, please contact the Police Department at (412) 244-2913.

 Frequently Asked Questions

 How can I contact the Police?

 You are welcome to stop by the office in person, any time day or night.
 We are located in the Borough Building at 605 Ross Avenue on the first floor; first door on the right.
-The desk officer is available at all times for walk-ins.
+An officer is available at all times for walk-ins during business hours.

 If you would like to speak with the Police Chief, Ophelia Coleman, she can be reached directly at (412) 244-2915.
 If there is no answer, please leave a message and the Chief will return your call.

 What can be done about barking dogs or dogs in general running around the neighborhood?